karmab/kcli/doc/index.md

 ## Available parameters for hypervisor/profile/plan files

 - *cpumodel* Defaults to Westmere
 - *cpuflags* (optional).
 You can specify a list of strings with features to enable or use dict entries with *name* of the feature and *enable* either set to True or False.
-Note that the value for vmx is ignored, as it s handled by the nested flag
+The value for vmx is ignored, as it s handled by the nested flag
 - *numcpus* Defaults to 2
 - *memory* Defaults to 512M
 - *guestid* Defaults to guestrhel764
 - *pool* Defaults to default
 - *template* Should point to your base cloud image(optional).
 You can either specify short name or complete path.
-Note that if you omit the full path and your image lives in several pools, the one from last (alphabetical) pool will be used.
+If you omit the full path and your image lives in several pools, the one from last (alphabetical) pool will be used.
 - *disksize* Defaults to 10GB
 - *diskinterface* Defaults to virtio.
 You can set it to ide if using legacy operating systems
 - *diskthin* Defaults to True